-COGNITIVE PROCESSING THERAPY
+COGNITIVE PROCESSING THERAPY (CPT)

 Cognitive Processing Therapy (CPT) is practiced in Kitchener-Waterloo, Milton, Oakville, London and the surrounding areas.
 Anchoridge Counselling takes pride in the therapy practice offered to help clients with individual needs.

 Many individuals are affected by post-traumatic stress disorder (PTSD) on a daily basis.
-The experience of trauma can be difficult to process and can lead to feelings of helplessness, hopelessness, sadness, fear, an inability to focus, loss of sense of control, avoidance, flashbacks, and in severe cases, thoughts of suicide.
+PTSD can often occur in individuals who have experienced or witness traumatic events.The experience of trauma can be difficult to process and can lead to feelings of helplessness, hopelessness, sadness, fear, an inability to focus, loss of sense of control, avoidance, flashbacks, and in severe cases, thoughts of suicide.

 Typically thought processes of trauma and PTSD include believing you are to blame for the traumatic event(s) or that the world is a dangerous place.
 These kinds of thoughts keep individuals stuck in maladaptive behaviours, isolation, and avoidance leading to poor functioning, low quality of life and co-occurring depression and anxiety.

 Cognitive Processing Therapy teaches clients how to evaluate and change the upsetting thoughts they have had since experiencing the traumatic event.
-Similar to cognitive behavioural therapy, the premise is that by changing your thoughts, you can change how you feel and behave.
-It helps teach individuals new ways of coping and managing upsetting thoughts, images, and triggers.
+Similar to Cognitive Behavioural Therapy, the premise is that by changing your thought pattern, you can change how you feel and behave.
+CPT helps teach individuals new ways of coping and managing upsetting thoughts, images, and triggers.
 It also helps individuals challenge and alter unhelpful beliefs and thoughts related to themselves or the traumatic event and modify their behaviour, while simultaneously promoting a new and healthier understanding of their lived experience.